shah0150/MAD9145-W21/docs/assignments/test-documents.md

 ## Description

-Use the completed interactive visual mockup to conduct usability testing.
+Use the completed interactive visual mockup to conduct usability testing with 5+ users.
 You are to determine how easy the app is to use by your target users.
 Research the satisfaction of the users with the app and discover more opportunities to improve the UI/UX design further.

 Prepare the following documents for usability testing:

 * Test plan
 * Test script
     * User scenarios (revise them if needed.)
-* NDA
+* NDA (Non-disclosure agreement)
-* Test-ready Interactive visual mockups
+* Test-ready interactive visual mockups

 ## References